Location: Nashville, Tennessee

 - Job Stream Description: Professional

-The MRI Technologist performs all MRI procedures in accordance with established department policies and procedures to ensure the best possible patient care services are delivered.
-Participates in on-call rotation.
+The Mammographer performs diagnostic mammographic procedures in accordance with established departmental policies and procedures to ensure the best possible patient care services are delivered.

-- 4.Performs visual maintenance checks on all equipment used and reports all malfunctions to appropriate personnela.Performs quality assurance proceduresb.Provides clear concise information regarding mechanical problems and service needsc.Records all equipment downtime in department log and notifies appropriate personnel according to department proceduresd.Knowledge of MRI safety procedures of proper shutdown sequence of system5.Communicates with hospital staff and physicians in the performance of MR procedures to exchange pertinent patient informationa.Assists in scheduling of routine and emergency examsb.Handles calls with courtesy and efficiencyc.Communicates identified patient related problems with appropriate chain of command
+- 4.Performs visual maintenance checks on all equipment used and reports all malfunctions to appropriate personnela.Performs quality assurance procedures as directedb.Provides clear concise information regarding mechanical problems and service needsc.Records all equipment downtimes in department log and notifies appropriate personnel according to departmental procedures5.Communicates with hospital staff and physicians in the performance of diagnostic mammographic procedures to exchange pertinent patient informationa.Assists in scheduling exams in courteous and efficient mannerb.Communicates identified patient related problems using the appropriate chain of command

 SUPPORTING COLLEAGUES (P2):

 - - Develops Self and Others: Invests time, energy and enthusiasm in developing self/others to help improve performance and gain knowledge in new areas.

 - - Builds and Maintains Relationships: Maintains regular contact with key colleagues and stakeholders using formal and informal opportunities to expand and strengthen relationships.

 - - Communicates Effectively: Recognizes group interactions and modifies one's own communication style to suit different situations and audiences.